Skip to main content

 What is the useTheme hook in sunpeak?

 useTheme is a React hook imported from sunpeak that returns the current host theme as "light" or "dark".
 It defaults to "light" when the theme is unavailable.
-It is a convenience wrapper around useHostContext, which provides the full host context including theme, locale, platform, viewport, and CSS variables.
+It is a convenience wrapper around useHostContext, which provides the full host context including theme, locale, platform, viewport, safe area insets, and host styles.

 Do I need to handle dark mode separately for ChatGPT and Claude?